 Green stool — when your feces look green — is usually the result of something you ate, such as spinach.
 Certain medications or iron supplements can also cause green stool.

-Newborns pass a dark green stool called meconium and breast-fed infants often produce yellow-green stools.
-In older children and adults, green stool is uncommon and rarely cause for concern.
+Newborns pass a dark green stool called meconium, and breast-fed infants often produce yellow-green stools.
+In older children and adults, green stool is uncommon.
+It's rarely cause for concern.

-- Fischbach FT, et al. A Manual of Laboratory and Diagnostic Tests.
-8th ed.
-Philadelphia, Pa.: Lippincott Williams & Wilkins; 2009:293.
+- Fischbach FT, et al. Stool studies.
+In: A Manual of Laboratory and Diagnostic Tests.
+9th ed.
+Philadelphia, Pa.: Lippincott Williams & Wilkins; 2014.